turinglabsorg/datahub-learn/network-documentation/secret/tutorials/deploy-your-own-secret-nft.md

 ### Uploading the contract

-Start by creating a new file `deploy-nft.js` in the project directory and add the code below:
+Start by creating a new file `deploy-nft.js` in the root project directory and add the code below:

 ```javascript
 const {